bigdevwhale/marat555.github.io/_posts/2018-09-23-sql-queries.md

 #### Use WHERE to filter records instead of HAVING

 <b>HAVING</b> should only be used when filtering on an aggregated field.
- If the goal is to filter records based on the condition, then a better solution cannot be found.
+ If the goal is to filter records based on the condition, then a better solution than <b>WHERE</b> cannot be found.

 <b><i>Bad practice</i></b>